elimity-com/frontend-intern-exercise/README.md

 Your submission will be evaluated against the following criteria:

-* Meets the stated requirements
+* Meets the stated requirements.
-* Code is high quality and well organized
-* Best practices are followed including:
-  * Version control
-  * Iterative development
+* Consistency with the existing code.
+* Understanding of Angular fundamentals.
+* Adherence to Elimity's style guidelines:
+  * Strong types over implicit assumptions.
+  * Immutability over mutability.
-  * ...
+  * Simple over clever.

+## Practicalities

+- These practices are important on the job, but won't affect your grades:
+  - proper version control
+  - testing

 ## Submission